drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 precedent events that leads to falling for the elderly.
 More than a third (35% to 47%) of elderly falls occur because of tripping (Berg et al., 1997; Overstall et al., 1977).
-Thus, studying the mechanisms and influencing factors in tripping is of significant benefit for the safety of both the public and workers.
+Thus, studying the mechanisms and influencing factors in tripping will contribute significantly to efforts to improve the safety of both the public and workers.

 Previous studies have shown that the factors causing tripping can be